palantir/gradle-baseline/README.md

 - `PreferInputStreamTransferTo`: Prefer JDK `InputStream.transferTo(OutputStream)` over utility methods such as `com.google.common.io.ByteStreams.copy(InputStream, OutputStream)`, `org.apache.commons.io.IOUtils.copy(InputStream, OutputStream)`, `org.apache.commons.io.IOUtils.copyLong(InputStream, OutputStream)`.
 - `ConjureEndpointDeprecatedForRemoval`: Conjure endpoints marked with Deprecated and `forRemoval = true` should not be used as they are scheduled to be removed.
 - `ResourceIdentifierGetEqualsUsage`: Use `ResourceIdentifier#has{Instance,Locator,Service,Type}` to avoid allocation when checking RID component equality.
+- `DeprecatedApiUsage` and `DeprecatedForRemovalApiUsage`: Usage of APIs marked as `@Deprecated` or `@Deprecated(forRemoval = true)` is discouraged.
+These checks replace the build-in compiler checks, that are enabled with the `-Xlint:deprecation` and `-Xlint:removal` (default on) flags, to allow for auto-suppression upon library upgrades that newly deprecate APIs.

 ### Programmatic Application